Arthur Retell: Family

 He married Murielle Louisa Webb (1908-) on 11 June 1927.
-He married for a second time in 1942; his second wife was Millicent Jessie Andrew (1910-1993).
+He married for a second time in 1942 to Millicent Jessie Andrew (1910-1993).

 Football

 South Fremantle (WAFL)

 He played for the South Fremantle Football Club in the West Australian Football League. from 1929 to 1933.
 He represented Western Australia at the 1933 ANFC Carnival in Sydney.

 St Kilda (VFL)

 In 1934, Retell moved to St Kilda where he was given employment.
 He was refused a transfer, and stood out of football for a year.

 In 1935 he was granted a clearance, and played 8 games with the St Kilda First XVIII, scoring 8 goals, and the rest of the season with the Second XVIII.
 In 1936 he was taken off the senior list, and was appointed coach of the St Kilda Second XVIII.

 Military service

 Retell later served in the Australian Army during World War II.

 Death

 He died at Myaree, Western Australia on 13 June 1978.